shaolin-peanut/devlog/libft.md

     2. [x] ft_strjoin
        1. [x] allocate space with malloc for concatenate thing
     3. [ ] ft_strtrim
+       1. remove chars in set array from s1 string
+       2. How could I do this?
+          1. What could go wrong?
+             1. ft_trim(empty, not_empty)
+             2. ft_trim(s1, empty)
+          2. implementation braindump
+             1. create ft_isset function
+                1. will check if char c is an occurence of string
+                2. already exists!! memchr or strchr
+             2. find malloc length
+                1. beginning
+                   1. while (strchr(set, s1[i]))
+                2. end
+             3. allocate malloc
+             4. while loop to trim set chars at beginning
+                1.
+             5. while loop to trim set chars from end
     4. [ ] ft_split
     5. [ ] ft_itoa
     6. [ ] ft_strmapi